Rocket-Bye Baby: Plot

 The short begins with a vignette showing the planets Mars and Earth; the narrator (voiced by Butler) explains that, in the summer of 1954, the planets came so close to each other that "a cosmic force was disturbed" and a baby destined for Earth is diverted to Mars, and vice versa.
 This is depicted via two comet-like bodies colliding, then assuming paths distinctly different from their original ones.
 The transit of the green one is followed as it flies through Earth's atmosphere, above hundreds of homes with strange-looking TV antennas, ultimately arriving inside a hospital.

 Joseph Wilbur (voiced by Butler) is waiting with other anxious, heavily smoking fathers in the hospital waiting room.
-Finally, an announcement (voiced by Foray) comes over the P.A. informing Joseph that he may see his baby.
+Finally, an announcement (voiced by Foray) comes over the PA system informing Joseph that he may see his baby.
 Excited, he presses against the nursery window glass as his baby is rolled in.
-The baby becomes visible, but wait!
-His head is green!
-Then, he jumps up and we see that his head has two antennae that spark and make Morse-code style beeps!
-"Somebody goofed!"
-Joseph says, before fainting.
+The baby becomes visible, but is soon revealed with his head being green; as he jumps up, his head has two antennae that spark and make Morse-code style beeps.
+In response, Joseph says, "Somebody goofed!" before fainting.

-The next scene opens in a suburban home.
-Joseph is arguing with his wife, Martha (voiced by Foray).
+The next scene opens in a suburban home, in which Joseph is arguing with his wife, Martha (voiced by Foray).
 He is pleading his case to keep the baby in the house.
 She counters that the baby needs sunshine and fresh air.
-So, Joseph takes the infant out in a stroller, fearful of being seen.
+Joseph then takes the infant out in a stroller, fearful of being seen.
 While he is not looking, the baby startles Joseph by crawling up onto the stroller's hood and beeping; then he scampers onto a wall and communicates with a bee sitting on a nearby flower.

 We next see Joseph in the house, saying to dispassionate Martha that they "Can't have him talking to any strange bee he might meet on the street".
 Subsequently, he is pushing the stroller along when an elderly woman (voiced by Foray) begins to dote on the baby, picking him up and noting that he is "such a healthy green baby, too".
 As it begins to dawn on her that something is strange, he beeps his antennae, uses them to take her glasses and dons them, amplifying his eyes.
 Horrified, Joseph hurries the baby back home.
 The lady, unusually calm, uses a pitch pipe she pulls from her purse to find the right note before letting out two bloodcurdling screams.